robomechanics/MiniRHex/Assembly/readme.md

+Note that while photographs do not reflect the most recent 3D printed parts as of 1/2020, the assembly instructions are largely unaffected.

+# Required Equipment

+* 3D printer
+* Laser cutter (or saw + hand drill)
+* File, edge trimmer, or other tool for cleaning up 3D printed parts
+* Soldering iron
+* 2mm hex head allen key
+* Pliers
+* M3 x 0.5 mm tap

 # MiniRHex Assembly Instructions

 1. Solidworks files available in /CAD
  * Any updated or changed SolidWorks parts will be uploaded here

 2. Look at the MiniRhexHardware file to see the needed parts and links to the items.
-  * McMaster: M3 locknuts, button head screws, and spacer; 3mm acrylic
+  * McMaster: M3 locknuts, button head screws, spacers, and 3mm acrylic
-  * Amazon: Battery, Plastidip, charger, and battery connectors
+  * Amazon: Battery, Plastidip, charger, velcro straps for battery, and battery connectors
   * Robotis: Main board, Dynamixels, Bluetooth(optional)

-3. If you have access to an Ultimaker 3, simply upload and print using the extended printer gcode, in /CAD/STL, called     MiniRhex_full_print_compressed.gcode.gz.
-   Otherwise, print the following (PLA), .stl files can be found in /CAD/STL
+3. Print the following parts. .stl files can be found in /CAD/STL.
+It is recommended that you print with PLA, but not required.
+Print all parts with support, and at least 20% infill.
+You may want a brim on your parts to ensure good bed adhesion.
- * 6 servo sleeve parts (servo sleeve.STL), for best results print with the back side on the build plate
+ * 6 servo sleeve parts (servo sleeve.STL), for best results print with the back side on the build plate.
- * 4 shaft-edge parts (shaft-edge.STL)
+ * 4 shaft-edge parts (shaft-edge.STL), for best results print with the circular crossection flush with the buildplate.
- * 2 shaft-mid parts (shaft-mid.STL)
+ * 2 shaft-mid parts (shaft-mid.STL), for best results print with the circular crossection flush with the buildplate.
- * 1 battery case part (Battery case.STL)
+ * 1 battery case part (Battery case.STL), for best results print with base on the buildplate
  * 6 leg parts (leg.STL)

  The expected amount of PLA used to print is around: